-Nonetheless, the Mission will offer cities opportunities to explore access to finance and investigate innovative financing mechanisms via a global knowledge exchange centre to be launched in early 2023.
+Nonetheless, the Mission will offer cities opportunities to explore access to finance and investigate innovative financing mechanisms via a Urban Transitions Mission Centre

+(UTMC) to be launched in May 2023.
 Cities engaged in the UTM will also have opportunities to access dedicated R&I funding and capacity building via the MICall series.